deeptianand/codechallenge/README.md

 Hi there!
 We're ecstatic that you're interested in working for Abl's dev team.
 To get a better idea of your current development skills, we'd like for you to complete a code challenge - build a program according to a set of requirements.
 The actual business requirements are linked below, but here are the general tech requirements:

 1. Write your code using whatever language or framework you feel most comfortable in.
-1. It doesn't matter you build this as a front-end app, a service, a command line program, etc.
+1. It doesn't matter if you build this as a front-end app, a service, a command line program, etc.
 1. Make sure your solution is runnable on Mac OS X or Linux.
 1. Do not require any for-pay software.
 1. Include instructions for setting up and running your program.